Think About Me: Reception

 In 1979, Ed Harrison of Billboard called the song "a more rocking, guitar punctuated tune backed with superb harmonies" and complimented McVie's songwriting.
 Cash Box said it has a "light and bouncy melody" with "some gritty guitar and pounding keyboard work" to "balance the feathery harmonies."
 Record World said that "Christine McVie contributes one of her made-for-radio jewels with the irresistible melody & rich vocal harmonies backed by an incessant rhythm track."
 Steve Morse of The Boston Globe gave the single a positive review, calling "predictably bouncy".

 In 2003, Rob Brunner of Entertainment Weekly gave the Tusk album a positive review, noting that it was a "must" and "fascinating mess, full of enough good songs", "Think About Me" included.

-In 2010, Alfred Soto of PopMatters described the song as "the unlikeliest of things: a McVie rocker."
-Soto called it "a near-perfect punk number that snuck in below the radar" and that it was "anchored by her electric piano, (Lindsey) Buckingham's fuzzed-up 'Day Tripper'-esque riff," and "the most sarcastic lyrics of McVie's career," referring to the couplet, "I don't hold you down/Maybe that's why you're around."
+Alfred Soto of PopMatters described the song as "the unlikeliest of things: a McVie rocker" in a 2010 review.
+Soto called it "a near-perfect punk number that snuck in below the radar" and that it was "anchored by her electric piano, Buckingham's fuzzed-up 'Day Tripper'-esque riff," and "the most sarcastic lyrics of McVie's career," referring to the couplet, "I don't hold you down/Maybe that's why you're around."
+Mike Mettler of Sound & Vision discussed the 5.1 surround sound mix of "Think About Me" found on the deluxe edition of Tusk, saying that the "patented Mac harmonies" helped to enhance the song's choruses.